Cheong43/Cheong43/README.md

 ### Hi there I’m Zhichang Lin,👋

 Computer science student 🧑‍🎓.
-I enjoy and fascinating with every tech theory and new ideas!
+I enjoy and fascinating by every tech theory and new idea!

 - 🔭 I’m currently working on a student software team project.
 - 🌱 I’m learning smart contract and blockchain stacks.